Ryannn06/Plant.co/README.md

 ### 3. Run the Development Server
 1. Run npm run dev to start the development server.
 2. Visit http://localhost:3000 to view your application.
-3. Edit app/layout.tsx (or pages/index.tsx) file and save it to see the updated result in your browser.

 ### 4. Run the Client Server
 Launch XAMPP Control Panel.
 Start Apache and MySQL Server.